Affiliate links on Android Authority may earn us a commission. Learn more.

 Once the phone is out of the water, make sure it’s off and it stays that way.
 Even if it seems okay… it is important to shut it off just in case.
 Those who still have a removable battery should take it off.
 Turning off the device ensures that water doesn’t reach and damage important phone parts while electronics are active.
 Water reaching operating components is more likely to cause permanent damage.
 And it might not happen right away, so turn it off.

 What not to do after you dropped a phone in water

 - Do not turn on the phone, as we already mentioned.
 Electrical components don’t play well with water when operating.

-- Don’t plug it in either!
+- Don’t plug it in, either.
 For the same reason.

-Disassemble the phone
+Disassemble the water damaged phone

-Try to dry the exterior with a paper towel
+Try to dry the exterior

 You could try a vacuum cleaner

 Of course, there are areas the paper towel can’t access.
 And while we told you not to blow anything into the phone, we didn’t tell you not to suction the water out.
 In fact, a vacuum cleaner can suck off bits of water from the phone without too much risk.
 Just make sure the suctioning doesn’t make the phone move around excessively.

-Time to dry it out
+Time to dry out the water damaged phone

-So how do you dry your phone out?
-You could just leave the phone on top of the counter or inside a drawer, but some people like giving it a little help.
+So, how do you dry your phone out?
+You could leave the phone on the counter or inside a drawer, but some people like giving it a little help.
 The idea is to put it in an environment that will ease its drying process.
 Next to a window works great, as airflow (if the window is open) and sunlight might help a bit.
 It could also help to put the device close to a fan or air conditioning vent.

-A very common practice is to put the phone in a Ziploc bag full of rice and let it rest there for about 2-3 days.

-But why rice?
-Mostly because it is something readily available at most homes.
-The idea is that rice is very good at absorbing humidity in the air, making the phone’s environment drier and hence helping dry out the device.
-But there are alternatives that could be better.
+A very common practice is putting the phone in a Ziploc bag full of rice and letting it rest.
+Why rice?
+Mainly because it is something readily available in most homes.
+Rice is dry, and hence very good at absorbing humidity in the air, making the phone’s environment drier and helping dry out the device.
+Or, at least, that is the theory.